Fallout 76: Steel Reign

 By the year 2104, things have been going well in the Appalachian Wasteland thanks to the residents of Vault 76 and their continued support of both the Settlers in Foundation, and the Raiders in Crater, but the Brotherhood of Steel First Expeditionary Force that arrived some time ago is still splintered because of hostilities between Paladin Rahmani and Knight Shin over their primary objective, not helped by the continued attacks by Super Mutants and other threats that were released by the Enclave before they were wiped out in the years before Vault 76 opened.
 The residents have to make a tough choice with deciding what the primary objective for Rahmani's Brotherhood will be from this point onward: Support and protect the people of the Appalachian Wasteland, or continue the Brotherhood's duty of securing all manner of weapons from the pre-War world to ensure they don't fall into the wrong hands.
 Without contact with Maxson and Lost Hills anymore, the Brotherhood's future may depend on the residents of Vault 76.

 Expeditions: The Pitt

 After being wiped out by the Scorchbeasts prior to the opening of Vault 76, the Responders have returned to Appalachia and set up their new home base at the Whitespring Resort, also having gained access to a still-working Vertibird to travel beyond Appalachia to help others in need of assistance, such as those people surviving in the ruins of Pittsburgh, Pennsylvania, now known as "The Pitt" following the Great War.
-With the help of the residents of Vault 76, the Responders are able to aid the Pittsburg Union, a group of survivors under attack from a raider group known as the Fanatics, and continue to aid them thanks to the Vault 76 residents to further help rebuild the United States from the ashes of nuclear annihilation.
+With the help of the residents of Vault 76, the Responders are able to aid the Pittsburgh Union, a group of survivors under attack from a raider group known as the Fanatics, and continue to aid them thanks to the Vault 76 residents to further help rebuild the United States from the ashes of nuclear annihilation.

+Expeditions: Atlantic City

+Come the year 2105, the Responders and residents of Vault 76 are soon called away from Appalachia to a new location that required their assistance like with The Pitt.
+This time, the location was Atlantic City, New Jersey, where three factions had emerged in the war-torn famous seaside resort city home to many casinos and hotels: The Showmen, the Atlantic City Municipal Government, and the Lombardi Family.
+Back home in Appalachia, the Russo Family had moved into the old Ingram Mansion that once belonged to the Cult of the Mothman, renovating it to a nightclub.